joedefen/crostini-kde-setup/README.md

 >In the last section of this README, there are alternative install instructions.

 1. In the Chromebook settings (under Advanced / Developers), enable Linux (the default disk size is OK).
-See [Set up Linux on Your Chromebook](https://support.google.com/chromebook/answer/9145439?p=chromebook_linuxapps&b=hatch-signed-mp-v6keys&visit_id=637506510150436611-3956044416&rd=1)
-1. After enabling Linux, a "Terminal" will open;  then enter these commands (one per line):
+See [Set up Linux on Your Chromebook](https://support.google.com/chromebook/answer/9145439?p=chromebook_linuxapps&b=hatch-signed-mp-v6keys&visit_id=637506510150436611-3956044416&rd=1).
+After enabling Linux, a Terminal will open.
+Setting the root and user password is recommended; enter these commands and choose a password (possibly the same) for both:
+	* `sudo passwd root`
+	* `sudo passwd $USER`
+3. Then enter these commands (one per line):
 	* `git clone https://github.com/joedefen/crostini-kde-setup.git`
 	* `bash crostini-kde-setup/kde-setup.sh`
 		* *Note: to enter the commands, you may copy each line in Chrome and right-